 SimBio's goals for this ongoing research are twofold: (1) understand student challenges with graphing; and (2) provide data to develop evidence-based graph construction teaching tools.

 If you are interested in this project and potentially having your class assessed, please get in touch.I'm Interested!

 - Meir, E., Gardner, S.M., Maruca, S., Suazo-Flores, E., Abraham, J.K.
 (2023).
 Building a Performance-Based Assessment of Graph Construction Using Evidence-Centered Design Spector, M.J., Lockee, B.B., Childress, M.D. (eds) Learning, Design, and Technology.
 Springer, Cham.

 Provides an example and lessons learned from using design-based research to go through multiple iterations of a new performance-based graph construction assessment.”

 - Gardner, S.M., Suazo-Flores, E., Maruca, S., Abraham J.K., Karippadath, A., Meir, E. 2021.
 Biology Undergraduate Students’ Graphing Practice in Digital Versus Pen and Paper Graphing Environments.
 J Sci Educ Technol

 The first publication from a large multi-institution effort to develop performance-based assessments of graphing ability among biology students, this paper compares the results from the SimBio-written digital graphing assessment to a pen and paper assessment.

-This material is based upon work partially supported by the National Science Foundation under Grant No. 1726180 and 2111150.
+This project is funded by NSF Grant #2111150.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author (s) and do not necessarily reflect the views of the National Science Foundation.